-Do you have one of the 10 best credit cards of March 2021? - CNN Underscored
+Do you have one of the 10 best credit cards of May 2021? - CNN Underscored

 - $95 annual fee.

-Sign-up bonus: Earn 60,000 bonus points after you spend $4,000 on purchases in the first three months after opening the account.
+Sign-up bonus: Earn 80,000 bonus points after you spend $4,000 on purchases in the first three months after opening the account, plus up to $50 in statement credits on grocery store purchases in the first year of account opening.

 What we like about the Chase Sapphire Preferred: It may not seem like it, but at over 10 years old, the Chase Sapphire Preferred is practically the granddaddy of travel rewards credit cards.

-WIth classic travel and dining bonus categories, 5 points per dollar on Lyft rides through March 2022, and a 60,000-point sign-up bonus, you should be able to score plenty of points even if you can’t fly much at the moment, since Chase defines “travel” very broadly to include purchases like mass transit, tolls, parking and even ride-shares.
+WIth classic travel and dining bonus categories, 5 points per dollar on Lyft rides through March 2022, and an 80,000-point sign-up bonus, you should be able to score plenty of points even if you can’t fly much at the moment, since Chase defines “travel” very broadly to include purchases like mass transit, tolls, parking and even ride-shares.

-Related: 6 reasons you should consider getting the Chase Sapphire Preferred.
+Related: 6 reasons you should get the Chase Sapphire Preferred.

 Plus, you can get potentially even more value when you transfer your points to one of Chase’s 13 travel partners.
 In fact, the Ultimate Rewards program still features some of the best transfer partners around, including United Airlines, Southwest Airlines and Hyatt Hotels, and all partners transfer at a 1-to-1 ratio (meaning you’ll get 1 point in the partner program for every 1 point you transfer from Chase).